sethmurphy/wp-guthrie/readme.txt

    Navigate to the default profile or 'My Guthrie' page: [site-url]/?name=my-guthrie or [site-url]/my-guthrie

 == Frequently Asked Questions ==
-1. Why is this plugin called Guthrie?
+== Why is this plugin called Guthrie? ==
 It is named after Woody Guthrie a US folk singer who wrote 'This land is Your Land' among many other songs.

 == Changelog ==
-This is the first release, there are no changes yet ...
+== 0.8.1 ==
+* HTML values now supported
+* textareas now used to edit text in admin for profile field values taking up more than line.
+* textarea no longer a supported "type" for a field.
+* option added to hide/show default profile page in the menu (hide is now the default)

 == Upgrade Notice ==
-This is the first release, there are no upgrade notices yet ...
+== 0.8.1 ==
+* Please deactivate/activate the plugin to remove the textarea type
+* If you wish to have the default profile page still visible in menus you must enable it in Settings -> Guthrie

 == Screenshots ==
 1. A simple Guthrie public profile.